TrevorAtMeetings/ape_base_1/replit.md

 **User Experience Improvements (August 7, 2025)**:
 - **Engineering View Default**: Changed all pump selections (main results and shortlist) to default to engineering view instead of presentation view
-- **Expanded Shortlist Capacity**: Increased shortlist limit from 3 to 5 pumps for better comparison options when available
+- **Expanded Shortlist Capacity**: Increased shortlist limit from 3 to 10 pumps for better comparison options when available
+- **Comprehensive Limit Updates**: Updated all backend validation, frontend JavaScript, session storage, and report generation to support 10-pump shortlists

 **Chart Improvements (August 7, 2025)**:
 - Fixed operating point markers to use transparent red triangles positioned at X-axis (Y=0) pointing upward